-Under federal law, you have a constitutional right to refuse service based on sexual orientation, but many communities have statutes that specifically prohibit businesses from refusing service to customers based on their gender identity or sexual preference.
+Under federal law, you have a constitutional right to refuse service based on sexual orientation.
+However, many states and local governments have statutes prohibiting businesses from refusing service to customers based on their gender identity or sexual preference.

 Before you use your right to refuse service to a rude customer, ask yourself if your actions could be misconstrued as a breach of these laws.